Monday, 24 May 2010

 I know of many Dutch people who make cycling videos, but not one of them records their cycle rides to catch "evidence".
 Rather, Dutch cyclists' videos are made to record pleasant experiences of cycling.
 There are many of them on youtube.

 Isn't it better that cycling should be something enjoyable and full of good memories ?
 Something not only for commuting adults but that you're also happy for your children to do ?
+Compare the problems faced by British children with the freedom experienced by Dutch children.

 There's also a blog post showing what happens when a similar incident occurs in the Netherlands.